Mouse acceleration test

 Tip: Windows "Enhance pointer precision" is the most common source of acceleration.
 Turn it off in Control Panel > Mouse > Pointer Options.
 Some gaming mice also have firmware acceleration on high polling rates — check the driver app.

-Mouse Acceleration Test guide
+Embed this Mouse Acceleration Test on your website

 Mouse acceleration is a non-linear scale applied between the physical motion of your hand and the on-screen cursor.
 With acceleration off, moving your mouse 10 cm always produces the same pixel travel.
 With it on, a faster swipe produces more pixels than a slow swipe of the same physical distance.
+It was designed to help desktop navigation, but for aim-sensitive work (FPS games, aim training, precision drawing) it's a muscle-memory destroyer.

-02 How This Test Detects Acceleration The test compares the pixel-per-inch rate of two swipes of the same physical distance — one slow, one fast.
+The test compares the pixel-per-inch rate of two swipes of the same physical distance — one slow, one fast.
 The math is dead simple:

 Because you control the physical distance of both swipes, the ratio cancels out DPI, monitor resolution, and display scaling.
 It isolates the acceleration curve itself.